Fishery working groups

-Fishery working groups are a priority action under the Sustainable Fisheries Strategy.
-Each working group will provide advice to Fisheries Queensland on the operational aspects of the management of a particular fishery.
-The initial focus will be advice on the development of a harvest strategy for the fishery.
+Fishery working groups are a key action under the Sustainable Fisheries Strategy.
+Each working group provides advice to Fisheries Queensland on the operational aspects of the management of a particular fishery.

 Working groups are advisory only and will not be decision-making bodies.
 Working groups will be made up of a range of stakeholders – commercial and recreational fishers, charter operators, seafood marketers and processors and people with conservation experience.

-- Coral reef fin fish & Spanish mackerel fishery working group
+- Coral reef fin fish fishery working group

 - Trawl fishery working group